-‘Hold it in the air and shake it,” My dad directed as he lit my first-ever Roman candle.
+“Hold it in the air and shake it,” My dad directed as he lit my first-ever Roman candle.

-I can still remember the percussion and slight recoil as incandescent flame burst from the coiled-paper barrel of the explosive device.
-I could not count at the time but I had a seat-of-the-pants feel for how many fiery rounds the candle contained.
-When it was over, I held the warm rod in my hand, inhaling acrid smoke and burned powder - an odor I will never forget.
+I couldn’t count at the time but I had a seat-of-the-pants feel for how many fiery rounds the candle contained.
+When the eruptions of flame and smoke finally ceased, I held the spent rod in my hand, inhaling acrid smoke and burned powder.
+It’s an odor I’ll never forget.

-Mom and Dad did not say much about the incident, giving Brother Jack the benefit of the doubt in believing that inexperience and lack of good sense caused the accident.
+Mom and Dad did not say much about the incident, giving Brother Jack the benefit of the doubt that inexperience and lack of good sense caused the accident.
 After living in close proximity to him until I was fifteen, I know better.
-He went to sleep that night giggling about scaring my Mom and Dad and getting away with it.
+He went to sleep that night giggling about scaring Mom and Dad and getting away with it.